 ‘We would like to remind all customers that our complimentary coffee and tea promotion is a benefit that can be withdrawn at any time.’

-‘If any of our UK stores experience further incidents of mindless violence over on-site hot drinks facilities, we will be left with no other option, and we will take a very firm approach against anyone rolling up their complimentary copy of The Mail On Sunday and using it as an offensive weapon.’
+‘If any of our UK stores experience further incidents of mindless violence over on-site hot drinks facilities, we will be left with no other option, and we will take a very firm approach against anyone rolling up their complimentary copy of the Daily Mail and using it as an offensive weapon.’